Sutphin Boulevard station (IND Queens Boulevard Line): Changes

 In 1953, the platforms at six Queens Boulevard Line stations, including Sutphin Boulevard, were lengthened to allow eleven-car trains.
 Originally, service was provided with ten-car trains.
-The bid for the project went out in 1951.
+The New York City Board of Transportation had announced plans in November 1949 to spend $325,000 extending platforms at several IND stations, including 75th Avenue, to accommodate 11-car trains; the bid for the project went out in 1951.
 The project was estimated to be completed in 18 months.
 The lengthened trains began running during rush hour on September 8, 1953.
 Eleven-car trains would only operate on weekdays.
 The extra car increased the total carrying capacity by 4,000 passengers.
 The lengthening project cost $400,000.
 The operation of eleven-car trains ended in 1958 because of operational difficulties.
 The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly platform the train.
 It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.

 Until the opening of the Sutphin Boulevard–Archer Avenue station on the Archer Avenue lines on December 11, 1988, this was the closest subway station to the Long Island Rail Road's Jamaica station.
 The opening of the Archer Avenue lines was expected to severely lessen congestion at the Sutphin Boulevard, Parsons Boulevard, and 169th Street stations.
 Ridership checks conducted before and after the opening of the new line showed that ridership at this station, between 5 and 10 a.m. on weekdays, decreased from 7,282 riders to 2,610 riders, a 64% decrease.